sniclasj/milestone-one-2.0/README.md

 ## UX

+The aim of my site design was to be as simple, clear and concise as possible.

+The Home and Pricing page have the same layout consisting of a section which takes up the whole width of the screen followed by three columns.

+The pricing page utilises different opacity percentages in each column to represent different pricing tiers.
+This is discussed in more detail in the Colour Scheme section below.

+The Join Us page has been kept very simple consiting of a form and an inspirational video only.
+The reason for the simplicity of this page is to ensure the user solely focuses on completing and submitting the form.

+The website is designed to react responsively when the screen size decreases to medium and below.

+When the screen size decreases beyond the medium breakpoint, the three columns which are usually adjacent to each other on a large screen will stack on top of each other.
+The contents of the footer also stack on top of each other to ensure the important information within the footer remains visible.

 ### Colour Scheme

 The body has a background colour of _Davys Grey_ to convey an industrial theme.
 The text colour is _Cultured_ to allow the text to stand out against the darker background.